Kassel-Rothwesten Airfield: World War II use

 During the war, Rothwesten was of less strategic importance.
 The new planes could not use it.
 The runway was too short, and it was not concrete.
 Nevertheless, parts of the maintenance crew stayed behind to serve the flying school which still had its facilities there.
 The most important task for the base was as a service center for night fighters.
 Aircraft that had to refuel during battle could land there, and minor repairs could be made.
 It was not a real combat airfield, and played a minor role during the war.

 As a result of having been built with very deep foundations, some buildings could be equipped with basements, and some even with a sub-basement.
 These were used to store all kinds of things.
 They were not used as bomb shelters, for the walls were not thick enough.
 However, there was a "Bierkeller," a canteen for officers from the base, with murals on the walls.
 It remained in use at the base, which became a Bundeswehr barracks, until the site was closed down in 2007.
 Behind the Bierkeller was an arched gallery which was closed with concrete by the Americans after the war.

 There was also a junior officers' mess.
 Beneath this cellar was a bowling alley.
 Next to the mess stood the officers' houses, which were built on small hills.
 They were connected with one another by wooden foot bridges which led over the airbase roads.
 Other buildings (mostly barracks) stood in the middle of the woods.

 For the soldiers and Luftwaffe men, who were used to old, grey buildings, it was like a resort.
 In its day it was one of the most modern and best-equipped Luftwaffe bases: it had a swimming pool, hospital, gas station for private cars, barber shop, post office, and other facilities.

 From 1944 until April 1945, the remaining larger buildings of Rothwesten were used by Fieseler aircraft industries as a small production line for planes.
-According to eyewitness reports, most were Me-109 fighters of the later types (probably G versions and perhaps a few Ks).
-Also during the winter of 1943/1944, there was possibly a very small production line for the Ju-87D.
+According to eyewitness reports, most were Messerschmitt Bf 109 fighters of the later types (probably G versions and perhaps a few Ks).
+Also during the winter of 1943/1944, there was possibly a very small production line for the Junkers Ju 87D.

 Spare parts for these machines were eventually stored in some of the basements, but by March/April 1945 production stopped as supplies ran out.
 Orders were issued to dismantle the production line.
 This work was about 90% complete when the war ended.
 The unfinished wings and fuselages had already been moved to an unknown place.